johnnyrichard/awesomekling.github.io/_posts/2020-1-22-pledge-and-unveil-in-SerenityOS.md

 ## pledge(): "I promise I will only do X, Y and Z"

 Most programs have a pretty good idea of what they'll be doing in their lifetime.
 They'll open some files, read some inputs, generate some outputs.
-Maybe the'll connect to a server over the Internet to download something.
-Maybe it'll write something to disk.
+Maybe they'll connect to a server over the Internet to download something.
+Maybe they'll write something to disk.

 `pledge()` allows programs to declare up front what they'll be doing.
 Functionality is divided into a reasonably small number of "promises" that can be combined.
 Each promise is basically a subset of the kernel's syscalls.